Our team

 • Franck Letourneur, a molecular biologist at Université Paris Cité, is a research engineer and manager of the GENOM’IC platform at the Institut Cochin (INSERM U1016).
 This IBiSA-labeled facility specializes in transcriptome analyses using next-generation sequencing methods, producing and processing data.

 • Valérie Mezger is a CNRS research director and head of UMR 7216 “Epigenetics and Cell Fate” at Université Paris Cité.
-She completed her PhD in 1991 at Université Paris-Sud, focusing on thermal stress response and its effects on gene regulation, followed by a postdoc at Dana-Farber Cancer Institute (Harvard Medical School).
-Her work centers on epigenetic mechanisms and their roles in cellular plasticity, differentiation, and pathologies.
-Under her leadership, UMR 7216 has enhanced its international reputation through high-level collaborations and innovative approaches.
+She completed her PhD in 1991 at Université Paris-Sud, focusing on thermal stress response and its effects on gene regulation, followed by a postdoc at Dana-Farber Cancer Institute (Harvard Medical School), where she specialized in the molecular mechanisms of gene expression regulation in response to stress.
+Since then, her work has focused on epigenetic mechanisms and their role in cellular plasticity, differentiation, and certain human pathologies.
+As head of UMR 7216, she coordinates multidisciplinary research combining molecular biology, epigenetics, and integrative modeling to better understand how environmental signals influence cellular identity.
+Under her leadership, the unit has consolidated its international reputation through high-level collaborations and innovative approaches.

 • Pierre Tufféry, Director of Research at INSERM, leads the Computational Modeling of Protein-Ligand Interactions team in the Functional and Adaptive Biology unit (BFA).
 His research focuses on protein-peptide interactions and peptide design.
 He is also the founder of the RPBS platform, which he directed from 2004 to 2021.

 • Yves Clément (Institut Jacques Monod, Université Paris Cité) is an assistant professor in the “Stem Cells, Development, and Evolution” team, focusing on comparative genomics and functional genomics to study regeneration variability among animals.
-He also teaches biostatistics and omics data analysis.
+He also teaches biostatistics and the analysis of large omics datasets.

 • Magali Hennion (Université Paris Cité), CNRS research engineer and head of the BiBs platform, supports bioinformatics and biostatistics for the Epigenetics and Cell Fate unit.
 She specializes in high-throughput sequencing data analysis and develops tools to ensure reproducible and accessible analyses.